12 February 1809

 Cambridge bestows Darwin with an honorary doctorate of law.

-After a heart attack on Christmas, followed by seizures, Charles Darwin dies, in great suffering, at Down House.
+After a heart attack at Christmas, followed by seizures, Charles Darwin dies at Down House.
 He is later buried in Westminster Abbey.